canonical/github-runner-operator/docs/explanation/charm-architecture.md

 ## LXD ephemeral virtual machines

 To ensure a clean and isolated environment for every runner, self-hosted runners use LXD virtual machines.
 The charm spawns virtual machines, setting resources based on charm configurations.
 The self-hosted runners start with the ephemeral option and will clean themselves up once the execution has finished, freeing the resources.
 This is [similar to how GitHub hosts their runners due to security concerns](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners#self-hosted-runner-security).

 As the virtual machines are single-use, the charm will replenish virtual machines on a regular schedule.
 This time period is determined by the [`reconcile-interval` configuration](https://charmhub.io/github-runner/configure#reconcile-interval).

 On schedule or upon configuration change, the charm performs a reconcile to ensure the number of runners managed by the charm matches the [`virtual-machines` configuration](https://charmhub.io/github-runner/configure#virtual-machines), and the resources used by the runners match the various resource configurations.

+To prevent disk IO exhaustion on the Juju machine on disk-intensive GitHub workflows, the charm has two storage options provided by [`runner-storage` configuration](https://charmhub.io/github-runner/configure#runner-storage):

-The virtual machines hosting the runner use random access memory as disk; therefore, the [`vm-disk` configuration](https://charmhub.io/github-runner/configure#vm-disk) can impact the memory usage of the Juju machine.
-This is done to prevent disk IO exhaustion on the Juju machine on disk-intensive GitHub workflows.
-In the future, an alternative method to prevent disk IO exhaustion will be implemented.
+- Use memory of the juju machine as disk.
+Under this option, the [`vm-disk` configuration](https://charmhub.io/github-runner/configure#vm-disk) can impact the memory usage of the Juju machine.
+- Use storage mount by juju as the disk.

 ## Virtual machine image